ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     JsonArray devices = apiClient.deleteMultipleDevices(arryOfDevicesToBeDeleted);

-Refer to the Bulk Operations section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for more information about the response codes and model.

 ----

 Device Type operations
 ----------------------------------------------------

 Applications can use device type opertions to list all, create, delete, view and update device types in Internet of Things Foundation.

+Refer to the Device Types section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the response model and code.

 Get all Device Types
 ~~~~~~~~~~~~~~~~~~~~~~~~